turingschool/curriculum/source/projects/contact_manager.markdown

 ### Thinking about the Model

 As you start to think about the model, it might trigger your instinct for inheritance.
-The most common inheritance style in Single Table Inheritance (STI) where you would store both people and companies into a table named *contacts*, then have a model for each that stores data in that table.
+The most common inheritance style is Single Table Inheritance (STI) where you would store both people and companies into a table named *contacts*, then have a model for each that stores data in that table.

 <div class="note">
   <p>STI has always been controversal, and every time I've used it, I've regretted it.
 For that reason, I ban STI!</p>